-Target group Recommended supplement ( SACN 2016 ) Do not exceed Breastfeeding mothers Equivalent to 10 micrograms /day or 400IU 100 micrograms /day Breastfed babies up to 12 months Equivalent to 8.5-10 micrograms or 350-400IU 25 micrograms /day Formula fed babies up to 12 months Only if less than 500mls formula/day 25 micrograms /day Ages 1-4 years Equivalent to 10 micrograms /day 400IU 50 micrograms /day
+Target group Recommended supplement (SACN 2016) Do not exceed Breastfeeding mothers Equivalent to 10 micrograms /day or 400IU 100 micrograms /day Breastfed babies up to 12 months Equivalent to 8.5-10 micrograms or 350-400IU 25 micrograms /day Formula fed babies up to 12 months Only if less than 500mls formula/day 25 micrograms /day Ages 1-4 years Equivalent to 10 micrograms /day 400IU 50 micrograms /day

-NB micrograms (mcg) can also be written as μg.
+${f NB}$ micrograms (mcg) can also be written as ${\mu}{g}$.

 A supplement containing vitamins A, C and D can be given from 6 months, rather than Vitamin D alone (Department of Health advice).
 This is a precaution because growing children may not get enough of these vitamins, especially those not eating a varied diet, such as fussy eaters.

-Supplements are available to purchase in pharmacies and supermarkets, or may be available on the
+Supplements are available to purchase in pharmacies and supermarkets, or may be available on prescription.
+Ask your Health Visitor or Dietitian for advice.
+Vitamins are also available from the Healthy Start Scheme.